|The ANGRIEST lawn dart|

 At this point, all you have left to fill (if you want to!) is Officer, 2nd Turbolaser, and Title.
 Because you're throwing Red Dice, and you have Leading Shots, I really like H9 Turbolasers on it.
 If you roll well enough with your 5 red dice at long range, you can lock down a Scatter on a flotilla, making it extra sad and forced to take the damage.
 You can then run into it for the last damage, and bam, dead flotilla.
+There's an argument you can make about combining the H9s with Quad Turbolaser Cannons, but I'll just say to go read my summary of it in the turbolasers article HERE now.
 For Officer, I've run Raymus with Madine, but that's a factor of trying to get as much Navigating as possible, haha.
 I can see the wisdom of Major Derlin or Intel Officer (if you're INTENT on picking on something bigger than you.... or a flotilla).

 Star Cruiser and Common Builds

 |It's like I can psychically sense what you're doing right now!|